HITOA/vin-engine/README.md

 Optick is used to profile the engine : https://github.com/bombomby/optick
 There is an exe version in /tool.

-## Screenshoot
+## Screenshot
 The sponza scene rendered in the engine : (10/22/2022)
 ![Sponza scene](https://i.imgur.com/FLY2bc9.jpeg)

 ## TODO
 - Loading GLTF/GLB (2.0) model.
 (Almost complete)
 - PostProcessing Chain system (Simple way to do postprocessing on a rendetarget, you pass the render target to a post process chain, then it end up with all the effect. you would add post process effect like chain.Add(postprocessmat))
 - Implementing MIMALLOC for std & new/delete operator overload

+- Transform hierarchy, Need a lot of optimization

 - Proper lighting (Main light with shadow map, Additional light with Eventual shadow map)
 - Cubemap
 - GPU Instancing
-- Clear color controlled by camera
-- Cascade shadow map (Entire fustrum)
+- Cascade shadow map (Entire frustum)
 - Frustum culling (Compute shader)

 ## Things to considere